 I forgot my user name and/or password for my account.

 Follow the directions on your provider’s login page and if these don’t work for you each provider has information on appropriate next steps and who to contact on their log-in page.
 You do not need to be logged in to access the support contact information.

 How can I make, cancel or reschedule an appointment with my doctor?

 In most instances, you can make, cancel or reschedule an appointment online using your patient portal.
 If you encounter any problems, please call our Concierge Call Center at (844) 441-8852 and we will gladly help you make, cancel or reschedule an appointment or call your provider’s office directly to help.

 How can I refill a prescription online?

 You may be able to request a prescription refill from your physician through your patient portal.
-You may also refill your prescription directly with Boeing’s pharmacy benefits manager Express Scripts by visiting their website at: www.express-scripts.com/boeing or calling: Express Scripts at 1-800-841-2797.
+You may also refill your prescription directly with Boeing’s pharmacy benefits manager Prime Therapeutics by visiting their website at www.myprime.com/boeing.